antmicro/ros2-vision-node-base/examples/yolact/README.md

 ## Running the demo

-This example provides a single launch scripts for running the demo:
+This example provides a single launch script for running the demo:

-* `yolact_launch.py` - starts provided executable as CVNode along with other nodes
+* `yolact_launch.py` - starts the provided executable as CVNode along with other nodes.

-A sample launch with the TFLite backend can be run with:
+Run a sample launch with the TFLite backend using:

 ```bash
 ros2 launch cvnode_base yolact_launch.py \